yarohtar/cam-maths-notes-obsidian/README.md

 Next open the app and create a new Vault.
 You can delete the default file.

 Go to settings (alternatively, hit CTRL+,).
-Go to co
+Go to Community Plugins.
+Enable them.
+Then click Browse and search for "Git".
+Install the plugin and enable it.
+Close the Settings window(s).
+Hit CTR